 There should be a congruence between what is taught, and how it is taught and the emphasis in the evaluation process.
-Social Studies educators should recognize that "quality programming and instruction are neither content based nor process based, but a wise mixture of both."
-(Frost 1989, 11.)
-Process outcomes identify the skills that students develop as they come to know, to value, and to be able to do.
-The emphasis in teaching shifts from a passing on of the what to the how -the process by which it is acquired and utilized.
+Social Studies educators should recognize that "... quality programming and instruction are neither content based nor process based, but a wise mixture of both."
+(Frost 1989, 11)

+Process outcomes identify the skills that students develop as they come to know, be able to do, and to value.
+The emphasis in teaching shifts from a passing on of the what to the how-the process by which it is acquired and utilized.
 Students are taught to find information, to become autonomous thinkers, and to use knowledge to solve new problems and make decisions for themselves.

 The product can be thought of as the what of learning.
 The what is that which students should know and value.
-The what is spelled out in outcomes, which are the base for a program, a course, or a theme of study.
+The what is articulated in outcomes, which are the base for a program, a course, or a theme of study.

 The process is also designed to develop the affective outcomes where students can begin to consider their own personal values, and teachers can help them develop the capabilities and processes they need in order to clarify those values.
 In fact, the process of having students experience activities and clarify their own values might be the product the teacher is trying to achieve.

+Guiding Principles

-Guiding Principles In order to provide accurate, useful information about the achievement and instructional needs of students, certain guiding principles for the development, administration, and use of assessments must be followed.
-Principles for Fair Student Assessment Practices for Education in Canada (Centre for Research in Applied Measurement and Evaluation 1993) articulates five basic assessment principles: • Assessment strategies should be appropriate for and compatible with the purpose and context of the assessment. the purpose and context of the assessment.Students should be provided with sufficient opportunity to demonstrate the knowledge, skills, attitudes, or behaviours being the purpose and context of the assessment.
-Students should be provided with sufficient opportunity to demonstrate the knowledge, skills, attitudes, or behaviours being assessed.
-Procedures for judging or scoring student performance should be appropriate for the assessment of strategy used and be consistently
+In order to provide accurate, useful information about the achievement and instructional needs of students, certain guiding principles for the development, administration, and use of assessments must be followed.
+Principles for Fair Student Assessment Practices for Education in Canada (Centre for Research in Applied Measurement and Evaluation 1993) articulates five basic assessment principles:

+- Assessment strategies should be appropriate for and compatible with the purpose and context of the assessment. - Students should be provided with sufficient opportunity to demonstrate the knowledge, skills, attitudes, or behaviours being assessed. - Procedures for judging or scoring student performance should be appropriate for the assessment of strategy used and be consistently applied and monitored. - Procedures for summarizing and interpreting assessment results should yield accurate and informative representations of a student's performance in relation to the curriculum outcomes for the reporting period. - Assessment reports should be clear, accurate, and of practical value to the audience for whom they are intended.